Product Based Planning (PBP)

 Fairly obviously, the product flow diagram will show the sequence in which you planned to produce them, which is why the end product mentioned above is the final product to be shown in the product flow diagram.

-Prepare for your PRINCE2 Foundation and Practitioner Exams with our famous on-line course with streaming HD Video Lessons, study guides and mock exams.
+Study PRINCE2 6 Foundation and Practitioner Exams with our famous on-line course with streaming HD Video Lessons, study guides and mock exams.
 In the last fifteen years we have had 6,000+ Academy students successfully transform their careers as PRINCE2 Practitioners.